periode/thesis/notes.md

 ### tools
 - what is *source code*, as a literary object? (aka does it need to be defined from the definitions of lit / e-lit? )
+- how is the aesthetic value of source code different from the aesthetic value of digital art?

 - what are the *unique* ways that code can demonstrate/express an aesthetic sentiment?
 - - what are its *structures*, *vocabularies* and *syntaxes* (Cayley)?
 - - what are the (interpretative, critical) *techniques* to identify these aforementioned?
 - - how do those establish a *tension*? (tension being a prerequisite for an aesthetic experience -or a (re)solving of said tension)

 - what are the useful conceptual tools that i use from the research on e-lit (e.g. combinations, potential, interactivity, ... **check the book by hannes bajohr, code und Konzept**)?
 - - if compilation make the source code poem lose its specificity, how does that help us define what that specificity is?
 - are existing theories applicable? to what extent do we need to modify them? to what extent do we need new ones?